 Defining Energy Efficient Appliances and Core Concepts

 Energy efficient appliances are the straightforward answer to a growing concern for Southern California homeowners.
 These are devices that deliver the same performance you’re used to while consuming significantly less electricity or gas.
 Think of it like driving a car that gets 35 miles per gallon instead of 20.
 You’re still getting from point A to point B, but you’re using far less fuel in the process.
 According to the U.S. Energy Information Administration, energy efficiency involves replacing old appliances with models that use less energy while maintaining performance.
 This distinction matters because you’re not sacrificing comfort or functionality.
-You’re simply choosing smarter technology.
+Instead, you’re choosing smarter technology that works more effectively.

 Pro tip: When you’re ready to upgrade, have a professional technician assess your current appliances and recommend replacements based on your usage patterns and local utility rates.
 Many homes in Orange and Los Angeles counties qualify for utility rebates that offset the higher purchase price of energy efficient models, making the financial decision even clearer.